Home

 The Search For Meaning

 2nd in the series on Archetypal Astrology.
-Astrology is an ancient tool that - when used in concert with Jungian psychology - can support us in purposes of self-discovery, soul growth, and being "brought to completion."
+Astrology is an ancient tool that - in concert with Jungian psychology - can support us in purposes of self-discovery, soul growth, and being "brought to completion."

 Earth Center of the Universe